BinaryHackerLab/CadenceLicensePatcher/README.md

 # CadenceLicensePatcher

+You can use GUI or command to patch your Cadence products.</br>

 ## How to use it?
 1.Download release version and open it,input your cadence products path.</br>
 2.Close all need patch programs.</br>